Introduction to Spider Silk, the Product

 Spider Silk Fiber Strength: Stronger Than Steel

-Kraig envisions that this genetically engineered spider silk, with its superior mechanical characteristics, will surpass the current generation of high-performance fiber.
+Kraig envisions genetically engineered spider silk, with its superior mechanical characteristics, will surpass the current generation of high-performance fiber.
 We believe that spider silk is in some ways so superior to the materials currently available in the marketplace, that an expansion of demand and market opportunities will follow spider silk’s commercial introduction.
 For example, the ability of natural spider silk to absorb in excess of 100,000 joules of kinetic energy makes it a potentially ideal material for structural blast protection.
-The table below illustrates spider silks incredible toughness and strength yet weighing less.
+The table below illustrates spider silk’s incredible toughness and strength to weight ratios.

 Comparison of the Properties of Natural Spider Silk, Kevlar® and Steel

 |Material Toughness